snuhcs-course/swpp-2025-project-team-16/README.md

 - **Problem**: In most sports, unlike gyms with personal trainers, there is no one-on-one guidance for beginners.
 This creates high entry barriers—proper form requires professional coaching, and choosing beginner-friendly equipment is often confusing, leading to loss of motivation.
 - **New Feature in Market**: Our system provides AI-based posture correction, personalized training plans, and smart equipment recommendations—capabilities missing in traditional sports apps.
-- **Why Important & Exciting**: Sportify lowers the barrier to sports participation, prevents “three-day resolutions” by offering structured guidance, and makes training more engaging through gamification and sports-mate matching, promoting both personal health and social connection.
+- **Why Important & Exciting**: FitQuest lowers the barrier to sports participation, prevents “three-day resolutions” by offering structured guidance, and makes training more engaging through gamification and sports-mate matching, promoting both personal health and social connection.

 ## Devices Needed